 In the event that the device is still non-responsive or remains active on the SDA bus, a power cycle must be used to reset the device (see Power-Up Requirements and Reset Behavior).

 6. Memory Organization

-The AT24C04C is internally organized as 32 pages of 16 bytes each.
-The AT24C08C is internally organized as 64 pages of 16 bytes each.
+The AT24C512C is internally organized as 512 pages of 128 bytes each.

 6.1 Device Addressing